-The Board recognises that the nature of the Company's business requires an exceptional focus on health, safety and the environment (HSE).
+The Board recognises that the nature of the Group's business requires an exceptional focus on health, safety and the environment (HSE).
 The OFTO General Manager provides the Board with a monthly report that shows HSE performance through the month and year to date.
 In addition, the monitoring of HSE issues relating to the OFTO has been kept under routine review as part of the monthly Economic Infrastructure Support Services meetings, chaired by Brian Walker, the OFTO's HSE Director.

 The OFTO is also part of an HSE forum with some other OFTOs to provide a mechanism for sharing and learning.
-The HSE Forum meets quarterly; the first meeting was held in April 2015.
+The HSE Forum meets quarterly.